Small businesses involved in government contracting find themselves excluded from opportunities because of FAR sole source justification contracts .

 Government contract law allows federal agencies the opportunity award sole source contracts, so long as the explanation is reasonable, and does not violate other regulations.

-Do Sole Source Justification Contracts Violate the Competition in Contract Act (CICA) or FAR?
+Do Sole Source Justifications Violate the Competition in Contract Act (CICA) or FAR?

 Not always.
 The Competition in Contract Act (CICA) requires that the federal government award procurements through “full and open” acquisitions.
 See 41 USC 253(a) (2008).
 However, like most procurement laws, there are exceptions to the general rule.
 Sole sourcing in government contracting is allowed if: